PerfectlySoft/PerfectDocs/guide/gettingStartedFromScratch.md

 ```
 Make sure you are running the release version of Swift 3.0.1.
 Perfect will not compile successfully if you are running a version of Swift that is lower than 3.0.1.

-You can find out which version of Swift you will need by looking in [the README of the main Perfect repo](https://github.com/PerfectlySoft/Perfect#compatibility-with-swift)
+You can find out which version of Swift you will need by looking in [the README of the main Perfect repo](https://github.com/PerfectlySoft/Perfect#compatibility-with-swift).

 ### OS X

 Everything you need is already installed.

 ### Ubuntu Linux

 Perfect runs in Ubuntu Linux 14.04, 15.10 and 16.04 environments.
 Perfect relies on OpenSSL, libssl-dev, and uuid-dev.
 To install these, in the terminal, type:

 ```
 sudo apt-get install openssl libssl-dev uuid-dev
 ```

-### Create the Swift Package
+## Getting Started with Perfect

 Now that you’re ready to build a simple web application from scratch, then go ahead and create a new folder where you will keep your project files: